gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * What’s this? (✓)

+**Pronunciation practice**

 English pronunciation often involves more tongue movement than Thai.
 This can cause learners to simplify sounds.

 However, it's beneficial to practice pronouncing all the sounds in each word, especially as a beginner.
 This helps build strong pronunciation habits.

 Your tongue might feel a little tired at first, but this practice will pay off in the long run!

 #### PRACTICE